The 2022 round of the Future Routes Fund closed for applications on the 29th of May.

 It was created by Scotland's youth biodiversity panel, ReRoute.
 The young people on the ReRoute panel developed the aims, outcomes and criteria for fund in collaboration with NatureScot and Young Scot.
 They designed it to be for the benefit of young people, easy to apply for, and they worked hard to encourage submissions from a wide range of young people, regardless of their level of interest in nature.

-Recipients of the most recent round of Future Routes funding are:
+Recipients of the previous round of Future Routes funding are:

 - Alnisa Meaan: Women together